 While the CBD industry is still largely in its infancy, new studies into the substances effects are being released every day.
 Consumers can turn to these reports for information on the side effects of CBD to put them at ease.
 However, people should consult their doctor before using CBD.

 The pharmaceutical industry has come under heavy fire in recent years due to its perceived role in the prescription opioid epidemic.
 According to the U.S. Department of Health and Human Services, 130 people die everyday from opioid-related drug overdoses.
 Additionally, an estimated 11.4 million people have misused prescription opioids.

 Opioids are frequently prescribed for chronic pain and other pain-related conditions.
 Today, most people know that opioids are highly addictive, but that wasn’t always the case.

 According to the DHS, in the late 1990s opioid pain reliever use became more widespread after pharmaceutical companies downplayed the drugs’ addictive properties.
 The manufacturers of OxyContin in particular claimed their drug had lower potential for abuse than immediate-release alternatives because of its time-release properties.
 However, there was no scientific evidence to support this claim.

 As of January 2019, the makers of OxyContin, Purdue Pharma are being sued by 36 states.
 The lawsuits claim the company’s aggressive marketing methods exacerbated OxyContin’s widespread abuse.

 Today, many are looking to alternatives for treating chronic pain and others are looking for ways to curb their opioid drug addiction.
-CBD has shown positive results in both of these areas.
-According to the World Health Organization, CBD presents no significant addictive properties.
+Cannabidiol has shown positive results in both of these areas.
+According to the World Health Organization, it presents no significant addictive properties.